 If you’re earning less than $57,016 in the 2022/2023 financial year, you may be eligible to receive an extra contribution from the Commonwealth Government, up to $500.2

 (Only applies to Super SA Select members)

-If you’re earning less than $37,000 each financial year and eligible, the LISTO could see the Commonwealth Government refund into your super up to $500 on before-tax contributions such as employer contributions or a salary sacrifice.2
+If you’re earning less than $37,000 each financial year and eligible, the Commonwealth Government will deposit a tax rebate into your super up to $500.

 First Home Super Saver (FHSS) Scheme

 (Applies to members of Super SA Select and Flexible Rollover Product investors only)

 Looking to buy your first home?
 With the FHSS Scheme3, you have the opportunity to build a deposit within your superannuation account.2